scoconno/scoconno.github.io/Time/measurement/notes.md

 Precision:
 : A clock is precise if its replicas remain synchronized with one another.

-What about an accurate clock?
+Accuracy is something different.
 Intuitively, an accurate clock is one that judges two durations of time as congruent only when they are congruent, i.e., only when they are of the same duration.
 In practice, clocks are considered accurate only when they are synchronized with the standard clock:

 + A perfectly **accurate** non-standard clock shows that it is time t just when the standard clock shows that it is time t.